 If you cannot find the mosquito using a flashlight, disrupt its hiding areas.
 Use a cloth to scare it out from under the bed, from in the drawers, from the ceiling, or on the walls.
 Once you identify it, smash it.

 You can also stay up and wait.
 As I said, mosquitoes are attracted to carbon dioxide, heat, and light.
-Shut off all lights and use your phone to browse the internet or to read eBooks.
+Shut off all lights and use your phone or tablet to browse the internet or to read eBooks.
 Breathe heavily in the direction of your phone or tablet.
 Do not wear any headphones because your ears will be your biggest asset here.
 Eventually, the mosquito won’t be able to resist the light and carbon dioxide and will approach.
 If it’s still staying away, try doing some light exercise.
 You’ll generate more heat and you might even sweat.
 Mosquitoes love the smell of sweat.
 Once it comes close enough, kill that sucker.

-It is futile to get rid of the mosquitoes you encounter and to not take measures to prevent them from entering in the future.
+It is futile to get rid of the mosquitoes you encounter without taking measures to prevent them from entering in the future.
 Here are simple things you can do to prevent them from coming back because these little pests never give up.

 1. Grow some mosquito repellent plants

-There are some plants that repel mosquitos just by being around.
-This is also a good way to avoid using insecticides all the time as they produce a mild odor that mosquitoes find unappealing.
-These plants can also help make your house look more lively, be used as herbs, and are natural air fresheners.
+There are some plants that repel mosquitoes.
+This is also a good way to avoid using insecticides all the time as these plants produce a mild odor that mosquitoes find unappealing.
+Mosquito-repellent plants can also help make your house look more lively, be used as herbs, and are natural air fresheners.
 Some mosquito repelling plants include basil, lemon balm, lemongrass, lemon verbena, lemon eucalyptus, lemon thyme, peppermint, lavender, catnip, bee balm, clove, pennyroyal, citronella grass, marigolds, rosemary, garlic, and Venus flytraps (an insectivorous plant).
 Aside from insectivorous plants, you can’t just plant a bunch of herbs and call it a day.
 They don’t repel mosquitoes just by existing.
 You have to get them to release their oils.
 This is fairly simple: just rub a few leaves between your fingers until they start to break apart.

 2. Get rid of stagnant water around the house